nkibrislioglu/Data-Extraction/README.md

 This project includes basic examples of data wrangling.

 ## File Descriptions
-There are jupiter notebooks with decripteve file names.
+* **Jupiter notebooks:** Notebooks with decripteve file names.
 In each notebook there is also an explanation section.
+* **Data sets:** Data sets used in each notebook

 ## Licensing, Authors, and Acknowledgements
+World Bank data sets are used in this project.